sergeyse/geo/README.md

 Creation and deletion of a geo marker is  reflecting  on all users in a real time .

-Working example is here http://goo.gl/WHN9EG after login , please ,add a shortcut to a home screen.
+Working example is here http://goo.gl/WHN9EG after login you might want to add a shortcut to a home screen.